Guanajuato: Transportation

 the US$122 million Libramiento de Celaya toll road to consortium Concesionaria Bicentenario.
 The consortium will be responsible for constructing, operating and maintaining two highway sections.
 Work on the 12.9 km Libramiento Nororiente stretch was scheduled to start in September 2010 and on the 16.5 km Libramiento Sur stretch on August 9, 2010.

-Like in the rest of Mexico, rail lines are almost exclusively used for the transportation of freight in the industrial areas of the state and, like the highway system, connects to most of the major national lines, with a total of 1,085 km in the state.
+Like in the rest of Mexico, rail lines are almost exclusively used for the transportation of freight in the industrial areas of the state and, like the highway system, connects to most of the major national lines, with a total of in the state.
 The most important line is the Empalme Escobedo in the municipalities of Comonfort, Acámbaro and Irapuato.
 In Celaya, there is a "ferropuerto" (rail-port), an installation on 57 hectares used to transfer 1 million tons of freight each year.
 The facility has customs and other offices to facilitates international shipments.

 The Guanajuato International Airport, formerly the Bajío International Airport is located in the municipality of Silao between the cities of Silao and León.
 The airport currently serves ten airlines and serves many domestic and international destinations.
 There is one other airport in Celaya which serves domestic destinations as well as airfields in San Miguel Allende, Doctor Mora, Irapuato, Manuel Doblado and San Francisco del Rincón.